Antiquitas Lost: New Orleans connection

 The author began writing the book in 2003 while living in New Orleans's Garden District, and New Orleans is prominently featured in the book.
 Chapter one takes place in New Orleans Garden District, and several real-life locales are mentioned.
 These include Pleasant Street (location of the authors first New Orleans apartment), the old Lafayette Cemetery (understood to be Lafayette Cemetery number 1 in New Orleans Garden District), and an "old book store," understood to be the Garden District Book Shop on Prytania Street.
 There are also references to St. Charles street, the Mississippi River, and the notorious pirate Jean Lafitte, after whom a famous Bourbon Street bar is named.
 An important Gimlet city is named after a street in the garden district (Prytania), and the ocean on the east coast of the Carafayan continent, The Ponchatoulan Ocean, seems to have been influenced by the Louisiana town of Ponchatoula.
 Toward the end of the book, Hurricane Katrina is referenced.

-Anne Rice connection

-The author has stated that he began writing Antiquitas Lost while sitting at Anne Rice's dining room table.
-Although the author and Ms. Rice were neighbors from 2003 to 2005, they have never met.
-The author bought Ms. Rice's dining room table from an estate sale at one of her New Orlean's properties, the old St. Elizabeth's orphanage.
-He has stated that he hoped working at the dining room table would bring him luck, and that he imagined that Ms. Rice may have sat at the same table while working on one of her Vampire Chronicles books.

-Publisher

-Antiquitas Lost is offered by Medlock Publishing, LLC, based out of Tulsa, Oklahoma.